Dubai's fresh water was ideal for Ship's Boilers.

 Traders and Merchants could get delivery of their cargoes in Port Rashid and transport to their Godowns.

-By 1972 when Port Rashid had 15 Berths and formally opened by Sheikh Rashid, these Dubaiside storage sheds and area were redundant.
+By 1972 Port Rashid had 15 Berths and been formally opened by Sheikh Rashid.
+These Dubaiside storage sheds and area became redundant.
 What had previously been the hub of Dubai's trade became the site for the new Diwan (Dubai Government's Administration Complex).
 Storage Sheds and offices were demolished together with some Bastakia Windtower Buildings to make way for Dubai's modern Diwan.